Rotating Love: The dynamical tides of spinning Newtonian stars: Introduction

 Treating the exterior field as static is an appropriate approximation for binaries in the \textit{adiabatic regime}, where the two components are widely separated and the evolution is slow.
-However, as the bodies get closer to one another, the dynamics become important \cite{2008PhRvD..77b1502F, 2012PhRvD..86d4032M}.
-Presently, the dynamical problem is comparatively less well understood and useful progress can still be made in Newtonian gravity \cite{1994MNRAS.270..611L, 1994ApJ...426..688R, 1995MNRAS.275..301K, 1995ApJ...449..294K, 2017MNRAS.464.2622Y, 2017MNRAS.470..350Y, 2020PhRvD.101h3001A, 2021MNRAS.503..533A, 2021MNRAS.504.1273P, 2022arXiv220205161P}, where the effects of rotation have been studied in the context of resonant mode excitation by the orbital motion \cite{1997ApJ...490..847L, 1999MNRAS.308..153H, 2006PhRvD..74b4007L, 2017PhRvD..96h3005X}, and post-Newtonian theory \cite{2007PhRvD..75d4001F, 2017PhRvD..95d4023P, 2019PhRvD.100f3001V, 2020PhRvD.101j4028P, 2020PhRvD.102f4059P, 2020PhRvD.101f4003B, 2021PhRvD.103f4023P}.
-In the relativistic case, the treatment of a non-static exterior gravitational field is a demanding exercise.
-Nevertheless, there has been recent work on incorporating dynamical tides into the effective-one-body framework \cite{2016PhRvL.116r1101H, 2016PhRvD..94j4028S}, as well as in gravitational waveform models for both non-rotating \cite{2019PhRvD.100b1501S} and (slowly) rotating neutron stars \cite{2021PhRvR...3c3129S}.
-In addition, the prospect of performing neutron-star seismology studies using dynamical tides has been explored \cite{2020NatCo..11.2553P}---highlighting the importance of the problem for third-generation gravitational-wave instruments, as neglecting dynamical tides might lead to significant errors in neutron-star parameter estimation \cite{2021arXiv210907566P, 2022arXiv220300623W, 2022arXiv220501705K}, motivating a more in-depth analysis of the physics of the problem.
+However, as the bodies get closer to one another, the dynamics become important \citep{2008PhRvD..77b1502F, 2012PhRvD..86d4032M}.
+Our understanding of \textit{dynamical tides} is comparatively less well developed.
+The phenomenology of the problem is well-established---the standard strategy in Newtonian gravity is to represent the tidal response as a sum over the star's oscillation modes---but progress towards including more realistic physics has been somewhat limited.
+When it comes to rotational effects, the notable recent progress on modelling tides in gas planets \citep{2021PSJ.....2...69I, 2021PSJ.....2..122L, 2022ApJ...925..124D, 2022PSJ.....3...11I, 2022PSJ.....3...89I} is due to the \textit{Juno} and \textit{Cassini} missions observing Jupiter and Saturn, respectively.
+Hosting several moons and rotating relatively rapidly, the large gas planets are suitable environments for the study of dynamical tidal effects.
+In fact, the \textit{Juno} spacecraft has reported a tidal Love number for Jupiter $4\%$ smaller than the hydrostatic value \citep{2020GeoRL..4786572D}, a discrepancy which can in principle be resolved by considering dynamical effects in the tidal response \citep{2021PSJ.....2...69I, 2021PSJ.....2..122L, 2022PSJ.....3...89I}.
+Meanwhile, the impact of relativity, essential for binary neutron-star inspirals and relevant for gravitational-wave astronomy, is tricky to establish.
+Basically, the relativistic mode-sum approach has not yet been developed to the level required. \footnote{There are compelling reasons to expect the set of quasinormal modes to be incomplete (due to the presence of gravitational waves) and this complicates the tidal problem, at least in principle.} Nevertheless, there has been recent work on incorporating dynamical tides into the effective-one-body framework \citep{2016PhRvL.116r1101H, 2016PhRvD..94j4028S}, as well as in gravitational waveform models for both non-rotating \citep{2019PhRvD.100b1501S} and (slowly) rotating neutron stars \citep{2021PhRvR...3c3129S}.
+In addition, the prospect of performing neutron-star seismology studies using dynamical tides has been explored \citep{2020NatCo..11.2553P}---highlighting the importance of the problem for next-generation gravitational-wave instruments, as neglecting dynamical tides might lead to significant errors in neutron-star parameter estimation \citep{2022PhRvL.129h1102P, 2022PhRvD.105l3032W, 2022PhRvD.106f4052K}.
+However, useful progress can still be made in Newtonian gravity \citep{1994MNRAS.270..611L, 1994ApJ...426..688R, 1995MNRAS.275..301K, 1995ApJ...449..294K, 2017MNRAS.464.2622Y, 2017MNRAS.470..350Y, 2020PhRvD.101h3001A, 2021MNRAS.503..533A, 2021MNRAS.504.1273P, 2022MNRAS.514.1494P}, where the effects of rotation have been studied in the context of resonant mode excitation by the orbital motion \citep{1997ApJ...490..847L, 1999MNRAS.308..153H, 2006PhRvD..74b4007L, 2017PhRvD..96h3005X}, and post-Newtonian theory \citep{2007PhRvD..75d4001F, 2017PhRvD..95d4023P, 2019PhRvD.100f3001V, 2020PhRvD.101j4028P, 2020PhRvD.102f4059P, 2020PhRvD.101f4003B, 2021PhRvD.103f4023P}.